AaronBenDaniel/AaronBenDanielWebsite/content/projects.md

 {{< figure src="/img/projects/jonarov.png" width="1000" caption="JONA ROV, Sunk Robotics' newest edition to its fleet" alt="Image of JONA ROV">}}

 I am a founding member of the Medford Robotics Team.
 Named {{< linknewtab "https://sunkrobotics.com/" "Sunk Robotics" >}}, we participate in the Ranger class of the {{< linknewtab "https://materovcompetition.org/" "MATE ROV Competition" >}}.
 The MATE ROV Competition is an international underwater robotics competition that challenges students of all ages to build, operate, and speak about underwater remotely operated vehicles (ROVs).
-Sunk Robotics participates in the Ranger class, which is for high school-age teams.
-And have advanced to the international level twice (2022 & 2023).
+Sunk Robotics participates in the Ranger class, which is for high school-age teams and have advanced to the international leve three times (2022, 2023, and 2024).

 I primarily help with building and maintaining the hardware of our robot.
-I worked on the electrical and camera systems for our 2022 & 2023 ROV, S.T.EV.E..
-Currently, I’m working on the frame, electrical, and camera systems of our 2024 ROV, JONA (pictured above).
+I worked on the electrical and camera systems for our 2022 & 2023 ROV, S.T.EV.E., and the camera, electrical, and mechanical systems for our 2024 ROV, JONA.

-Almost all of my in-shop time is spent working on something related to Sunk Robotics.

 ## Projects from Sunk Robotics: